Anime North Art Show FAQ

 A: We appreciate that this is a complicated and important matter, and we can give no singular answer that will satisfy all artists' situations and conditions.
 We also recognize that there are current, generally-accepted guidelines within the artistic community for pricing one's work, in accordance with both aesthetic values and business practices.
 We would never diminish the effort that you put into creating your work, and we have long adopted a hands-off policy concerning these matters; ultimately, you, the artist, know what is best for your own work.
 As such, the best that we can offer is a guideline based on our experiences at Anime North.

-Q: Cut to the chase, verbose curator.
+Q: Cut to the chase, verbose curators.
 How should I price my artwork?

 A: In past years, we have observed that pieces listed with a minimum bid price of $25 or less have a higher chance of receiving bids (often selling at auction for multiple times its listed value), compared to those with higher listed minimum bid prices.